-Cł nild's Name: Da ate of Birth: Αc dress: Pł none: Mobile: Er nergency contact and phone number: Th e following information is required for all children participating in ar d is to be completed by parents/guardians and returned to the class teacher prior. ease circle the applicable responses: Is your child in good health?
+Child's Name: Date of Birth: Address: Phone: Mobile: Emergency contact and phone number: The following information is required for all children participating in and is to be completed by parents/guardians and returned to the class teacher prior.
+Please circle the applicable responses: 1.
+Is your child in good health?
 Yes No 2.
 Has your child suffered from any acute illness during the past 4 weeks?
-Yes No 3.
-Has your child been treated by a medical practitioner for any illness or injury during the past 4 weeks?
-If so, give details 4.
-Is your child taking any mixture, tablets or any other form of medication at present?
-If so, give details Yes No 5.
+Yes No Has your child been treated by a medical practitioner for any illness or injury during the past 4 weeks?
+If so, give details Yes No Is your child taking any mixture, tablets or any other form of medication at present If so, give details No 5.
 Does your child suffer from: Asthma or any allergic conditions?
 Skin conditions?
 Epilepsy, fits etc?
-If so, give details Yes Yes Yes No No No 6.
-Has your child been fully immunised against tetanus?
+If so, give details No No No Has your child been fully immunised against tetanus?
 Yes No 7.
-Any other information about your child which the class teacher should be aware of 8.
-Please list any foods that cannot be eaten by your child due to allergies or religious/ cultural re easons.
+Any other information about your child which the class teacher should be aware or f 8.
+Please list any foods that cannot be eaten by your child due to allergies or religiou ıs/cultural re easons.
 9. Do you give permission for First Aid administration?
-Homeopathic & Rescue Remedy Yes No Ointments (calendula, antiseptic) Yes No Panadol (in tablet form) Yes No m the event of any accident or illness (considered serious by the class teacher) I authoredical assistance as my child may require.
-I also undertake to pay medical fees and/nile my child is at the camp.
-Si gnature of parent/guardian: M edicare number:
+Homeopathic & Rescue Remedy Yes No Ointments (calendula, antiseptic) Yes No Panadol (in tablet form) Yes No In the event of any accident or illness (considered serious by the class teacher) I authorized assistance as my child may require.
+I also undertake to pay medical fees an while my child is at the camp.
+Signature of parent/guardian: Medicare number: